menu

 Also of interest is that Auburn has more people living here who work in computers and math than 95% of the places in the US.

-Not only is Auburn a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
-That’s because Auburn is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
-This makes Auburn a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.
+Not only is Auburn a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a decent-sized population of people who are young, single, educated, and upwardly-mobile.
+This makes it a good choice for other relocating single professionals.
+Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

-The per capita income in Auburn in 2022 was $35,115, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
-This equates to an annual income of $140,460 for a family of four.
+The per capita income in Auburn in 2022 was $35,416, which is wealthy relative to Alabama, and middle income relative to the rest of the US.
+This equates to an annual income of $141,664 for a family of four.
 However, Auburn contains both very wealthy and poor people as well.

 Auburn is an extremely ethnically-diverse city.
 The people who call Auburn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Auburn residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Auburn include English, German, Irish, European, and Scottish.
+Important ancestries of people in Auburn include English, Irish, German, Scottish, and European.

 The most common language spoken in Auburn is English.
-Other important languages spoken here include Korean and Spanish.
+Other important languages spoken here include Spanish and Korean.